passcod/blook/2017-sep-10-monthly-update.md

    This is an excellent fic, if very graphic given its premise and content.
    There is little that I dislike about it: most of that is the lack of proofreading consistent throughout.
-It's not badly written, but there's words missing, awkward wording, common typos, etc. The story is well-organised into arcs and subarcs and side-stories, with very good blending and threading so while you can see the different arcs, they don't feel disjointed at all.
-The principles that the Jedi are orienting themselves towards is also a great boon to me, as it is exactly the kind of thing one group in my Dawnverse is going for, so it's giving me both confirmation and ideas on how to write it.
+It’s not badly written, but there’s words missing, awkward wording, common typos, etc. The story is well-organised into arcs and subarcs and side-stories, with very good blending and threading so while you can see the different arcs, they don’t feel disjointed at all.
+The principles that the Jedi are orienting themselves towards is also a great boon to me, as it is exactly the kind of thing one group in my Dawnverse is going for, so it’s giving me both confirmation and ideas on how to write it.
    Heartily recommend, albeit with warnings for very graphic violence and abuse.
    {218k words atow}